Same-sex marriage (SSM) and domestic partnerships in Oregon.

 However, OFC's Protect Religious Freedom Initiative would go much further than give extra, redundant protection to clergy and congregations.
 To fully understand the scope of this initiative, it is important to understand a recent shift in the meanings of the terms "religious freedom" and its near-synonym: "religious liberty."

-- Until recently, religious freedom meant the freedom of individuals to believe as they wish, to express their religious beliefs publically in speeches and writing, to assemble with like-minded believers, to attend religious services, to proselytize among non-believers, to recruit new believers, etc. Over the past 150 years, large religious groups and the government have oppressed religious believers including Roman Catholics, Jehovah's Witnesses, Native Americans, and more recently during the 1980's and 1990's because of the Satanic Ritual Abuse hoax: Wiccans and other NeoPagans.
+Until recently, religious freedom meant the freedom of individuals to believe as they wish, to express their religious beliefs publically in speeches and writing, to assemble with like-minded believers, to attend religious services, etc. Over the past 150 years, large religious groups and the government have oppressed religious believers including Roman Catholics, Jehovah's Witnesses, Native Americans, and more recently during the 1980's and 1990's because of the Satanic Ritual Abuse hoax, Wiccans and other NeoPagans have been attacked.

-- Recently, the terms religious liberty & freedom seem to be taking on a new meaning: the freedom and liberty of a believer to hate, oppress, deny service to, denigrate, or reduce the human rights of other groups.
+Recently, the terms religious liberty & freedom seem to be taking on a new meaning: the freedom and liberty of a believer to hate, oppress, discriminate against, deny service to, denigrate, or reduce the human rights of other groups.
 The direction of the oppression has reversed.
-It is now the believer who is the oppressor and others -- typically women, sexual and other minorities -- who are the targets of discrimination.
+It is now the believer who is the oppressor and others -- typically women, sexual minorities, and other groups -- who are the targets of discrimination.
 This new meaning is in increasingly common usage.
 More details.

 In short, the religious freedom of individuals' beliefs has become increasingly the freedom of individuals to discriminate against others.

-The goal of OFC's Protect Religious Freedom Initiative is to implement this second meaning of religious freedom: to allow individuals and owners of "public accommodations" to discriminate against same-sex couples with impunity.
-"Public accommodations" are most often retail stores who serve the general public with the sale of goods and/or the provision of services.
-Examples are wedding cake bakers, wedding photographers, companies renting facilities for marriage ceremonies and receptions, etc.
+The goal of OFC's Protect Religious Freedom Initiative is to implement this second meaning of religious freedom: to allow individuals and owners of "public accommodations" to discriminate against individuals and couples with impunity.
+"Public accommodations" are most often companies who serve the general public with the sale of goods and/or the provision of services.
+Examples are wedding cake bakers, wedding photographers, companies renting facilities for marriage ceremonies and receptions, etc. They appear to mostly target the LGBT community at this time.

 The following information sources were used to prepare and update the above